Functionnal annotation - Example analysis of S-protein polymorphism

 - Tables of coordinate conversion between different species of coronaviruses, to help with the transfer of annotations

 - Tables of annotation of all residues.
 Compilated literature on Coronaviruses links each residue to their functional annotation, including from other species of coronavirus.

-To illustrate the process, we studied a non-synonymous polymorphism within the S-gene found in the previous portion.
+To illustrate the process, we studied a non-synonymous polymorphism within the S-gene found in the previous portion (opens new window).
 We are trying to interpret its possible effect.